 You know what just screams the holidays to me?
 Gingerbread.
 It’s one of my favorite seasonal flavors, and I enjoy it this time of year in everything from drinks to baked goods.

-These pots de crème are easy to throw together, and make a super cute (and refined flour/refined sugar free) dessert for a holiday party!
+These pots de crème are easy to throw together.
+They make a super cute (and refined flour/refined sugar free) dessert for a holiday party!
 The gingerbread flavor is unexpected and festive, and pairs well with the sweet maple syrup.

 If you like, serve them with a dollop of whipped cream for garnish, which will offer a nice contrast to the sweet, spicy custard.
 I used this recipe for coconut whipped cream, sweetened with 2 tablespoons maple syrup.